 Hands-on workshops are taught by active political professionals on topics such as campaign management, finding your campaign narrative, crafting your field plan, volunteer management, fundraising, and more.

 The New Politics Forum's Campaign Bootcamp also features a unique, interactive component where participants work together on mock campaign teams to craft a real-life campaign plan for their candidate.
 At the end of the weekend, teams present their plans to our mock "Texas Campaign Commission" of political professionals to try and win their endorsement.

 Texas Civic Ambassadors

 The Texas Civic Ambassadors Program seeks to identify and cultivate the next generation of civic leaders.
-During their year of service, each ambassador will help to enhance civil dialogue or civic engagement on their campus or in their community.
-The one-year program will focus heavily on service learning and leadership.
-Ambassadors are tasked with completing independently-led educational outreach project and attending leadership development workshops and trainings throughout the year.
+During their year of service, each ambassador helps to enhance civil dialogue or civic engagement on their campus or in their community.
+The one-year program focuses heavily on service learning and leadership.
+Ambassadors are tasked with completing independently-led educational outreach projects and attending leadership development workshops and trainings throughout the year.

 Texas Legislative Internship Seminar

 The Texas Legislative Intern Seminar is a one-day, nonpartisan training for interns working at the Capitol, in district offices, or for lobbyist or advocacy organizations during the Texas Legislative Sessions.
 From professional behavior to the "ins-and-outs" of the legislative process, participants will have the opportunity to hear from professional practitioners from many different walks of Capitol life.

 The event is free and open to all interested students, especially those interning in the Capitol during the upcoming legislative session.